Computational sustainability

-Computational sustainability is an interdisciplinary research area that applies methods from computer science, operations research and information science to problems of ecological, economic and social sustainability.
+Computational sustainability is an emerging field that attempts to balance societal, economic, and environmental resources for the future well-being of humanity using methods from mathematics, computer science, and information science fields.
 Sustainability in this context refers to the world's ability to sustain biological, social, and environmental systems in the long term.

-Researchers in computational sustainability develop algorithms and models that use real-time or large-scale data to support decisions about resource allocation in environmental, social, or economic systems.
+Using the power of computers to process large quantities of information, decision making algorithms allocate resources based on real-time information.
+Applications advanced by this field are widespread across various areas.
 For example, artificial intelligence and machine learning techniques are created to promote long-term biodiversity conservation and species protection.
 Smart grids implement renewable resources and storage capabilities to control the production and expenditure of energy.
-Intelligent transportation system technologies can analyze road conditions and relay information to drivers so they can improve decisions using real-time traffic information.
+Intelligent transportation system technologies can analyze road conditions and relay information to drivers so they can make smarter, more environmentally-beneficial decisions based on real-time traffic information.

-History and motivations
+Origins and motivations

 The field of computational sustainability has been motivated by Our Common Future, a 1987 report from the World Commission on Environment and Development about the future of humanity.
 More recently, computational sustainability research has also been driven by the United Nation's sustainable development goals, a set of 17 goals for the sustainability of human economic, social, and environmental well-being world-wide.
 Researchers in computational sustainability have primarily focused on addressing problems in areas related to the environment (e.g., biodiversity conservation), sustainable energy infrastructure and natural resources, and societal aspects (e.g., global hunger crises).
 The computational aspects of computational sustainability leverage techniques from mathematics and computer science, in the areas of artificial intelligence, machine learning, algorithms, game theory, mechanism design, information science, optimization (including combinatorial optimization), dynamical systems, and multi-agent systems.

-While the formal emergence of computational sustainability is often traced back to the years 2008 and 2009, marked by the initiation of an NSF-funded award, and specific conferences and workshops, the exploration of computational methods to tackle environmental and societal sustainability issues predates this period.
-The use of statistical and mathematical models for sustainability-related problems has a long history, paralleling the evolution of computing technology itself.
-A notable example is the early attempts at climate modeling, which were constrained by the limited computing resources available at the time, necessitating simplified models.

-In the realm of artificial intelligence, particularly within machine learning, the 1990s saw research efforts addressing ecological modeling and wastewater management, among other sustainability issues.
-This work continued into the 2000s, supported by groups like the "Machine Learning for the Environment" working group established by the National Center for Ecological Analysis and Synthesis in 2006.
-Research on optimization to aid sustainability challenges, such as designing wildlife reserves, can be traced back to the 1980s.